sassoftware/esp-studio-examples/Advanced/geofence/README.md

 ---
 **NOTE:**
-Use this example with SAS Event Stream Processing 2022.10 and later.
-This example contains a Lua-based Filter window.
-Earlier releases of SAS Event Stream Processing do not support Lua-based Filter windows.
+Use this example with SAS Event Stream Processing 2024.01 and later.
+This example contains a Python-based Filter window.
+Earlier releases of SAS Event Stream Processing do not support Python-based Filter windows.

 ---